-As a courtesy to you, we may send a reminder email to the email address of record for your account approximately one week before your Billing Date.
+As a courtesy to you, we may send a reminder email to the email address of record for your account before your billing date to inform you of your Plan’s automatic renewal, as applicable, depending on the type of Plan you are enrolled in.
 You acknowledge and agree that this notice is provided as a courtesy only, and we are not obligated or required to provide such notice.
 You acknowledge and agree that (i) your failure to read, (ii) inability to receive, or (iii) the failure of BizCounsel to send the email does not create any liability on the part of BizCounsel or any third-party service provider.

 11. Fee Adjustments.
-BizCounsel may increase its fees for any Plan membership effective the first day of a renewal term by giving you notice of the new fees at least thirty (30) days before the beginning of the renewal term.
-If you do not cancel your membership pursuant to this agreement, you shall be deemed to have accepted the new fee for that renewal term and any subsequent renewal terms (unless the fees are increased in the same manner for a subsequent renewal term).
+BizCounsel may increase its fees for any Plan membership effective the first day of a renewal term, as applicable, by giving you notice of the new fees at least thirty (30) days before the beginning of the renewal term.
+If you do not cancel your membership pursuant to this agreement, you shall be deemed to have accepted the new fee for that renewal term and any subsequent renewal terms (unless the fees are increased in the same manner for a subsequent renewal term) and your payment method on file will be charged according to the new fee schedule.
 Reductions in fees become effective on the next renewal term without any pro rata reduction for the period covered under the prior fee schedule.

 12. Termination or Cancellation.

 (i) If you fail to pay for your Plan according to the payment plan you selected, your non-payment may result in suspension of service and subsequent termination of your membership (in Texas and Massachusetts, members have a thirty-one (31) day grace period).